Church Policy Update

 Nov 08, 2015

-Some applauded the church for taking a moral stand (though controversial), while others immediately announced their intent to resign.
+Some praised the Church for taking what they saw as a principled stand, while others immediately declared their intent to resign.

-If that's where you're at, this was written for you.
+If that’s you, this post is for you.

-(To keep this post on topic, only comments and replies from those in this category will be permitted.)
+(To keep this on topic, I’ll only be allowing comments from those who identify with that experience.)

-I asked that question because I wanted to believe that the change was inspired by the head of our church, the living Jesus Christ.
-I aspire to be a disciple of Christ, and at face value, the policy didn't seem very Christ-like.
-However, I also knew that I would never get a witness from God about anything without first considering its possibility.
+I asked that question sincerely, because I want to believe that the change was inspired by Jesus Christ, the living head of our Church.
+I try to be His disciple.
+And on the surface, this didn’t feel Christlike.
+But I also know that I can’t receive a witness from God about anything unless I’m willing to consider its possibility.

-I tend to be conservative in my views, so you'd think the policy would have felt comfortable.
-But it didn't.
-It seemed to fly in the face of several well-established principles to which I subscribe, such as "men will be punished for their own sins" and Jesus' invitation to "suffer the little children to come unto me".
+I tend to lean conservative, so you might think the policy would sit well with me.
+But it didn’t.
+It seemed to go against principles I hold dear—like “men will be punished for their own sins” and Jesus’ call to “suffer the little children to come unto me.”

-So in hopes of getting some divine perspective, I asked a second question, "What could have possibly motivated such a change?"
+So I asked a second question: “What could have motivated this policy?”

 Regardless of membership status, all children are welcome in Primary.
 But maybe the leaders thought that if a child from a same-sex marriage is seen as a visitor and not as a member, perhaps any comments shared could be received by the other children with something of a filter.
 Maybe they would be able to understand that the visiting child comes from a different kind of environment than what is acceptable for members of the church, and so, we teach them to welcome and include the visiting child for as long as he or she wants to take part in the children's organization, but to also be prepared that what is said by the child (through no fault of his or her own) may not always agree with the principles we follow as members in the Proclamation to the Family.
 I realize this explanation is weak and may seem harsh or exclusive... but remember, I'm just sharing my thought process as I scrambled to understand possible motives for the policy change myself.